theron-wang/otr4j/README.md

 1. Throw away existing imports and import types as _many of the existing types_ have moved to the `net.java.otr4j.api` package.
 1. Extend your implementation of `net.java.otr4j.api.OtrEngineHost` with the additional methods that are now required.
 1. Fix any other syntactic failures / build failures.
 The javadoc on the various methods should clearly describe the method's API and expectations.
 If this is not the case, file a bug as this should be expected.
    _As there are new features and upgraded cryptographic primitives in OTRv4, upgrading will not be effortless.
-However it should be possible to do a basic implementation in a reasonable amount of time._
+However it should be possible to do a basic conversion in a reasonable amount of time._

-To further secure access to _otr4j_ state:

-- Use security manager and policy files to prevent reflective access to `net.java.otr4j.crypto` and subpackages:
-  The architectural constraint prescribes that all sensitive cryptographic material is concentrated in `net.java.otr4j.crypto`.
-Secrets are encapsulated, but reflection would still allow access and extraction of this sensitive data.

 ## Checklist